sambvfx/hyview/README.md

+## Overview
+`hyview` is a library for interacting with Houdini remotely.
+It provides a simple API for remote calls and ships with functionality for sending geometry.

 ## Install Houdini
-This library uses Houdini to visualize data.
 The apprentice version is available for free and comes with limited restrictions:

 > Houdini Apprentice is a free version of Houdini FX which can be used by students, artists and hobbyists to create personal non-commercial projects.